-As mentioned, we haven’t increased our home price in years for our net worth as it’s pointless.
+As mentioned, we haven’t increased our home price for our net worth in years, as it’s pointless.

 Whether we plan to stay or move house is only worth what someone is willing to pay at that time.

-In other words, things change, markets change, nothing is as it seems until you’re ready to sell or retire.
+In other words, things change, markets change, and nothing is as it seems until you’re ready to sell or retire.

 Earn It, Save It, Invest It, Build It

 Remember what I said, “It’s not about how much money you make; it’s how you save it.”

 People accumulate wealth because they know how to save or invest their money.

 The most negligible improvements should mean significant strides in reaching your goals.

 Sometimes we have to fail to learn, and we’ve all been there.